Mayor of Portland, Oregon

 The mayor of Portland, Oregon, is the official head of the city of Portland, Oregon, United States.
 The officeholder is elected for a four-year term and has no term limits.
 By law, all elections in Portland are nonpartisan.
 The current mayor is Keith Wilson, who has served since January 1, 2025, and was first elected in the 2024 election.

 The current term for mayor of Portland is four years, having been increased from two years in 1913.
 Mayoral elections were previously held in May of U.S. presidential election years (years divisible by four), during the Oregon primary election, with a runoff between the top two vote-getters held in November of the same year should no candidate garner a majority vote in the May election, however a new system taking effect in 2024 holds a single general election in November of presidential election years using the instant runoff ranked choice voting method.
 The mayor-elect takes office the following January.

 Duties and powers

-Prior to 2025, Portland used a city commission government, the only major city to do so.
+Prior to 2025, Portland used a city commission government, the last major city to do so.
 The mayor and commissioners were responsible for legislative policy and oversaw the various bureaus tasked with day-to-day operation of the city.
 The mayor served as chairman of the council, and was responsible for allocating department assignments to his fellow commissioners.
 The mayor's power included declaring an emergency and acting as police commissioner.

 Beginning with the 2025 mayoral term, Portland switched to a Council-Mayor form of government.
 The executive mayor works with a professional city administrator to implement the laws enacted by council and administer the city’s bureaus, employees, facilities, and resources.
 The executive mayor develops and proposes the city’s budget to council for review and approval, may introduce measures before the council, and breaks tie votes in the council.